TANZANIA NATIONAL PARKS AND DESTINATIONS

 Tarangire National Park

 Elephant heaven aka Tarangire National Park is named after the Tarangire river that crosses the area.
+During the dry season this river attracts lots of thirsty animals.
 You’ll find more elephants here than anywhere else, but also other animals like gnus, zebras, giraffes, buffalos, antilopes, lions and some leopards.
 The park covers an area of almost 3000 m² and is also famous for its many baobab trees.

-The park is located close to Lake Manyara National Park, and in our opinion also a little bit too far from a day trip from Moshi (but possible from Arusha).
+The park is located close to Lake Manyara National Park, and in our opinion also a little bit too far fom a day trip from Moshi (but possible from Arusha).
 Therefor we also recommend combining it with one or more other parks, in order to not spend 75% of your time just driving.
-Accommodation options inside the park are sparse, but Mto wa Mbu, that we also mentioned for accommodation near Lake Manyara National Park, offers good alternatives.
+Most people spend only 1 day here and head to Karatu or Mto wa Mbu to sleep, but if you have the time it’s definitely worth spending a bit more time here.
+In this case we recommend sleeping inside the park, as Mto wa Mbu and Karatu are located almost an hour away.

 SOUTHERN, WESTERN AND EASTERN ZONE